 We focus on several key metrics in evaluating the success of our business relationships and our resulting financial position and operating performance.
+In April 2020, we updated our definition of net new assets to make our figures more comparable with other companies.
+Our updated definition now includes dividends and interest, and subtracts advisory fees.
+All net new asset figures below align with our new definition.
 Our key operating, business and financial metrics are as follows: